AABearBots/First-Closed-Doors-Competition/README.md

 And so it goes.
 The last link in the chain usually comes in the form of trading algobots using data from indicator algobots, as that is the ultimate purpose of the whole algobots ecosystem: to provide trading algobots with quality preprocessed data they can use to make the best possible trading decisions.

 Let’s take a look at [Artudito]( https://github.com/AAMasters/AAArtudito-Trading-Bot), for instance.
 Artudito –a t-gobot-- uses candles and volumes from Olivia and regression curves from [Gauss]() to make trading decisions.
 Of course, the main goal of a t-gobot like Artudito is to perform profitable trading.
-However, notice that trading bots too have outputs, and thus offer products that are consumable by others.
+However, notice that trading algobots too have outputs, and thus offer products that are consumable by others.
 Trading bots output three different products: Live Trading History, Backtest Trading History and Competition Trading History.
 Those datasets are available for others to consume.
 For instance, the AAWeb application uses those datasets to show t-gobots activities on a visual environment resembling typical candlestick charts so that anyone can dive in and analyze what algobots are doing.

 ### About Plotters